 The United Church of Christ has a long history of “doing justice” dating back to standing with abolitionists in the early 1800s.
 Our denomination stood in the ‘60s with the Civil Rights movement.
 We’ve been advocating for LGBTQ rights since the ‘70s.
 We took on environmental racism in the ‘80s.
 And in 2005, we were the first denomination in America to endorse marriage equality.

-We often use resources available on the UCC website and work in partnership with faith groups like the Interfaith Alliance of Iowa, Interfaith Power and Light and other denominations, as well as community advocacy groups like the ACLUIowa, American Friends Service Committee, and Iowans for Gun Safety, among others.
+We often use resources available on the UCC website and work in partnership with faith groups like the Interfaith Alliance of Iowa, Interfaith Power and Light and other denominations, as well as community advocacy groups like the ACLU Iowa, Iowa Movement for Migrant Justice-IMMJ (formed through the merger of American Friends Service Committee and Iowa Justice For Our Neighbors), and Iowans for Gun Safety, among others.
 We share and promote those action alerts but realize that only committee members within Plymouth may be aware of this advocacy information.

 To engage more congregants in advocating for justice issues locally, we are creating the Plymouth Justice and Peace Action Network (P-JPAN).
-This is similar to the UCC JPAN but focused on Plymouth people who are not necessarily on a board or committee but who would like to receive periodic action alerts, and information about events related to the issue area.
+This is similar to the UCC JPAN but focused on Plymouth people who are not necessarily on a board or committee but who would like to receive periodic action alerts, and information about events and resources related to public policy issues.

-P-JPAN includes these boards and committees: Board of Christian Social Action, Peace Committee, Creation Care and Justice Coalition, Cuba Partnership Team, Welcoming Migrants, AntiRacism, Human Trafficking and AMOS.
+P-JPAN includes these boards and committees: Board of Christian Social Action, Board of Benevolences, AMOS, Anti-Racism, Creation Care and Justice Coalition, Cuba Partnership Team, Human Trafficking, Peace Committee, and Welcoming Migrants Committee.
 We are working together to promote advocacy around issues that we care about, such as immigration, voting rights, gun safety, racial justice, lifting the blockade against Cuba, climate education and action, training businesses to be aware of human trafficking, and a host of other issues.

 Action alerts will be developed by each group for their issues and then congregants can choose which action alert(s) they wish to receive by topic.
-Each group will send no more than two action alerts per month, as well as information about events and educational pieces related to the group’s issue areas.
-We also are working with the Plymouth Staff to integrate P-JPAN into the church’s new database system, Touch Point.
+Each group will send its own action alerts, as well as information about events and educational pieces related to the group’s issues.
+We also are working with the Plymouth Staff to integrate P-JPAN into the church’s new database system.

-We are called to live out our faith in today’s world and that witness for justice begins at home.
-Make your voice heard on the issues that matter most to you!
-Sign up for the P-JPAN network below!
+We are called to live out our faith in today’s world, to pursue God’s requirement to do justice, love kindness, and walk humbly.
+Will you join us to do this justice work?
+Make your voice heard on issues that will create God’s Kingdom on Earth!
+Sign up for the P-JPAN network below.

 Below are examples of the action alert issues that committees in the P-JPAN network are working on, have worked on or might work on.
 Please review the issue areas for each committee to determine which committee’s action alerts are of greatest interest to you.
 You may sign up for more than one set of action alerts.